 BCS 421 Android Mobile Application Development

 This course provides an introduction to Android mobile application development.
 Techniques for designing the user interface will be discussed.
-The Android application lifecycle and issues related to battery life will be covered.
-Storing application data using a database will be explored.
+The Android application lifecycle and issues related to managing limited resources such as battery and memory will be covered.
+Storing application data using a database and the cloud will be explored.
 Students will receive hands-on experience using the Android mobile application development platform.
-Prerequisite(s): BCS 230 and BCS 345 with a C or higher.
+Prerequisite(s): CSC 229 or BCS 345 with a C or higher.

 BCS 422 iOS Mobile Application Development

 This course provides an introduction to iOS mobile application development for Apple devices.
 Students will be introduced to the Swift programming language.
 Emphasis will be placed on good programming practices, on object oriented techniques, and on using established design patterns for mobile applications.
 Students will receive hands-on experience using the Xcode development environment to build example apps.
-Basic instruction in Objective-C will provide students with the ability to read and reuse legacy iOS code.
-Prerequisite(s): BCS 345 or BCS 370 with a grade of C or higher.
+Prerequisite(s): BCS 345 or BCS 370 or CSC 229 with a grade of C or higher.